telerik/ajax-docs/controls/gantt/data-binding/server-side-binding/programmatic-binding-/xml-provider.md

 1. Subscribe to the **PageLoad** event and in the event handler create a new instance of the **XmlGanttProvider** provider passing the XML file path to its constructor.

-1. Set the **RadGannt.Provider** property to the newly created provider instance.
+1. Set the **RadGantt.Provider** property to the newly created provider instance.

 The below provided example illustrates a possible realization of the above mentioned.